-The Study Area consists of twenty-eight (28) tax parcels generally located at the intersection of Kedzie Avenue and 183rd Street, primarily along the south side of 183rd Street straddling Kedzie Avenue, between Kimball Street to the west and Robin Lane to the east, and also on the east side of Kedzie Avenue north of 183rd Street.
+The Study Area consists of two (2) tax parcels generally located on the south side of 183rd Street, east of Kedzie Avenue and west of Robin Lane.

 IV.
 METHODOLOGY OF EVALUATION

 In evaluating the area's potential qualification as a TIF District, the following methodology was utilized: